SAP/ai-sdk-js/.changeset/yellow-mails-exist.md

 '@sap-ai-sdk/ai-api': minor
 ---

-[Improvement] Add a function `kubesubmitV4ResourceQuotaGetDeploymentQuota()` in `DeploymentApi`to get details about quota and usage for deployments.
-Additionally create two new types `BckndDeploymentQuotaItem` and `BckndDeploymentResourceQuotaResponse`.
+[Improvement] Add `kubesubmitV4ResourceQuotaGetDeploymentQuota()` function in `DeploymentApi` to get details about quota and usage for deployments.
+Additionally introduce two new types `BckndDeploymentQuotaItem` and `BckndDeploymentResourceQuotaResponse`.